Ritual of oak and mistletoe: Account by Pliny the Elder

 The only extant source for this ritual is a passage in the Natural History by Roman historian Pliny the Elder, written in the 1st century AD.
 Speaking of mistletoe, he writes:

 While Pliny does not indicate the source on which he based this account, French archaeologist Jean-Louis Brunaux (fr) has argued for Posidonius of Rhodes, a polymath who flourished in the 1st century BC.

 Later influence and historiography

 Miranda Aldhouse-Green has argued that, although Pliny is the only authority to mention this ceremony, the main elements of his account are all features of Celtic religion that are confirmed elsewhere; these include oak trees, mistletoe, ritual banqueting, the moon, and bull-sacrifice.

-Pliny's account has been considered to have contributed largely to the popular depiction of druids today, as white-clad wise men performing sacrifices in the forests and equipped with golden sickles.
+Pliny's account has largely contributed to the popular depiction of druids today, as white-clad wise men performing sacrifices in the forests and equipped with golden sickles.

 Chateaubriand incorporated a dramatized version of Pliny's scene in his Les Martyrs, in which the druidess Veleda plays a part.
-In the Astérix comics, the druid Getafix is often depicted among oak trees, robed in white, and bearing a golden sickle.
+In the Astérix comics, the druid Getafix, robed in white, is often depicted up in an oak tree cutting mistletoe with a golden sickle.
+The plot of an entire story, Asterix and the Golden Sickle, revolves around that theme.

-The ritual is a key plot element in Silver on the Tree, the last book of Susan Cooper's The Dark is Rising Sequence.
+The ritual is a key plot element in Silver on the Tree, the last book in The Dark Is Rising Sequence by Susan Cooper.